Ignatius-code1/snakes_and_ladders_3.0/snakes-and-ladders/README.md

 # Snakes and Ladders Game

-A modern, interactive Snakes and Ladders game built with React and Vite.
+A modern, full-stack Snakes and Ladders game with a React frontend and Flask backend API.

 ## Features

-- **Two-player gameplay** with alternating turns
+### Frontend (React)
 - **Interactive dice rolling** with animation
 - **Visual snakes and ladders** that extend to their destinations
 - **Colorful board** with alternating yellow and green cells